Looking for help with your list?

 - PayPal screenshots in this article may differ from what you see in your account.

-- Pay special attention to your list field settings and merge tag labels when you connect PayPal to Mailchimp.
+- Pay special attention to your audience field settings and merge tag labels when you connect PayPal to Mailchimp.
 Mailchimp can't recognize PayPal data unless your merge tags are formatted correctly.

-- Our PayPal integration only connects to one list.
-To link your PayPal account to more than one Mailchimp list, connect them using Zapier instead.
+- Our PayPal integration only connects to one audience.
+To link your PayPal account to more than one Mailchimp audience, connect them using Zapier instead.

 - The connection status in your account will display as Not Connected until someone makes a PayPal purchase.